datajoint/datajoint-core/README.md

 Common DataJoint OSS framework

-datajoint-python is a temporary home for the light python wrapper to show POC of how the rust packages will operate.
+`./datajoint-python` is a temporary home for the light python wrapper to show a POC of how the Rust packages will operate.

 ## Run instructions (temporary)